 Some major issues with this fallacy are that it leaves no room for actual analytical thought.
 Instead of accurately determining whether an element is the cause of an outcome, this fallacy allows people to resort in incorrect conclusions.
 Fallacy of a single cause typically leads to a myriad of false claims and accusations.
 While there are instances when a sequence of events is a direct sign of causation, this is not an absolute rule to go by.

 The media, politics, and social justice is littered with straw men and causal reductionism, because it serves their purposes to create talking points for the unquestioning masses to repeat and defend.
 They also seek to reinforce people’s identity of being a good and decent person around these false straw men and reductionist arguments, for people do not like to think of themselves as bad, bigoted, misogynistic, racist, selfish, or fascist.
 This gives them an emotional reason (among many emotional reasons) to defend the mainstream narrative’s straw men and reductionist arguments.
-Other fallacies that tie into this agenda and mindset, as a means of furthering and reinforcing it, are the “proof by assertion fallacy” (Hitler’s ‘big lie’), an appeal to emotion, an appeal to force (might makes right, shouting down, intimidation, and argumentum ad baculum), and the “bandwagon fallacy” (appeal to the popularity of a belief or assertion).
+Other fallacies that tie into this agenda and mindset, as a means of furthering and reinforcing it, are the “proof by assertion fallacy” (Hitler’s ‘big lie’), the poisoning the well fallacy, an appeal to emotion, an appeal to force (might makes right, shouting down, intimidation, and argumentum ad baculum), and the “bandwagon fallacy” (appeal to the popularity of a belief or assertion).